 Try to use transport wisely and not just to get from A to B but to see some of the places you want to visit along the way!
 This is the ideal way to make the most of travelling Australia on a budget.

-Try to pack lightly or using luggages that is easy to carry or transport around especially if you are going to be using a lot of public transport or living in a camper with limited storage.
+Try to pack lightly or using luggages that is easy to carry or transport around especially if you are going to be using a lot of public transport or living in a camper with limited storage. a shoulder bag for example is easy to carry alongside a suitcase.
 Most hostels and campsites have laundry facilities and most towns/ cities have laundromats.
 If you’re coming in the summer too you only really need to pack for it to be HOT too!